samdze/godot-gameshell/README.md

     git clone --depth 1 -b 3.2.3-gameshell https://github.com/samdze/godot.git
     cd godot
     ```
+    My fixes have been merged upstream starting from the Godot 3.2.4 release, so you'll hopefully be able to directly clone and build the official repository in the future.

 4. Optional: create a swap file, it may be needed during the linking stage.
 This is temporary, it will be disabled after reboot.
     ```